Alexander I of Yugoslavia: World War I

-At the same time, the Serbian government-in-exile led by Prime Minister Nikola Pašić was in contact with the Yugoslav Committee, a group of anti-Habsburg Croat, Slovene, and Bosnian Serb politicians and political activists led by Ante Trumbić who aimed to create a new nation to be called Yugoslavia which would unite all of the South Slavic peoples into one unitary state.
-In June 1917, the Corfu Declaration was signed by Pašić and Trumbić promising Yugoslavia after the war.
+At the same time, the Serbian government-in-exile led by Prime Minister Nikola Pašić was in contact with the Yugoslav Committee, a group of anti-Habsburg Croat, Slovene, and Bosnian Serb politicians and political activists led by Croatian politician Ante Trumbić, who aimed to create a new nation to be called Yugoslavia which would unite all of the South Slavic peoples into one unitary state.
+In June 1917, the Corfu Declaration was signed by Pašić and Trumbić promising the creation of Yugoslavia after the war.
 Alexander seems to have been dubious about the plans for Yugoslavia, as throughout the war, he spoke in terms of liberating Serbia.
-The introduction of the 14 Points by U.S. President Woodrow Wilson in January 1918 increased Alexander's doubts about Yugoslavia as Point 10 spoke of "substantial autonomy" in the Austrian Empire after the war, not breaking it up.
+The introduction of the Fourteen Points by U.S. president Woodrow Wilson in January 1918 increased Alexander's doubts about Yugoslavia, as the tenth point spoke of "substantial autonomy" in the Austrian Empire after the war, not breaking it up.
 Not willing to antagonise Wilson, Alexander favored a "greater Serbia" that saw the Serbs annex South Slav-inhabited parts of the Habsburg lands.
 Though the Crown Prince declared in a speech during a visit to Britain that he was "fighting for Yugoslav unity in a Yugoslav state", when he addressed his own soldiers he stated he was fighting for "the reestablishment of Serbia, our dear homeland".

-In a sign of the trouble to come, Trumbić demanded to have the right to speak for the South Slavs living under Austrian rule, a demand that Alexander rejected under the grounds that the Serbian government represented the South Slavs.
-After the army was regrouped and reinforced, it achieved a decisive victory on the Macedonian Front, at Kajmakchalan.
+In a sign of the trouble to come, Trumbić demanded to have the right to speak for the South Slavs living under Austrian rule, a demand that Alexander rejected on the grounds that the Serbian government represented the South Slavs.
+After the army was regrouped and reinforced, it achieved a decisive victory on the Macedonian front at Kajmakchalan.
 The Serbian army carried out a major part in the final Allied breakthrough on the Macedonian Front in the autumn of 1918.
-The debate whatever the Serbian Army was fighting for Yugoslavia or Serbia resolved itself in October–November 1918 as the Austro-Hungarian Empire collapsed, leaving the Royal Serbian Army to move into the vacuum.
+The debate over whether the Serbian army was fighting for Yugoslavia or Serbia resolved itself in October–November 1918 as the Austro-Hungarian Empire collapsed, leaving the Royal Serbian army to move into the vacuum.

 The Kingdom of Italy had ambitions to annex Dalmatia, Istria, and much of Slovenia, leading the Croats and the Slovenes to prefer living with their fellow Slavs.
 On 1 December 1918, the National Council asked Alexander to declare Serbia united with the former Austrian provinces of Croatia-Slavonia, Slovenia, Vojvodina, Bosnia and Herzegovina, and Dalmatia on the basis of the Corfu Declaration.
 Serbia had been devastated by the war, and 1 out of every 5 Serbs who were alive in 1914 were dead by 1918.
 Much of Alexander's time in the immediate post-war years was to be taken up with reconstruction.